 Director – Education, IPAC

 Fall is a wonderful time of year — the air becomes crisp, leaves take on the perfect autumn hue, and we pull out our favourite sweaters.
-Not as enjoyable is the arrival of flu season.
+But, unfortunately, fall also signals the arrival of flu season.

 Did you know that, on average, 12,000 Canadians are admitted to the hospital for flu-related illnesses each year?
-Flu season typically starts in late fall, so now is an opportune time to reinforce key tips about how to protect yourself from getting and spreading colds and the flu.
+Flu season typically starts in late fall, so now is an opportune time to reinforce key tips about protecting yourself from getting and spreading colds and the flu.

-Colds and flu are caused by viruses that enter our bodies through our eyes, nose, and mouth.
-This happens when someone who is ill sneezes or coughs and the droplets are transferred into our body directly, or after touching something that has been contaminated.
+Colds and flu are caused by viruses that enter our bodies through the eyes, nose, and mouth.
+This happens when someone ill sneezes or coughs, and the droplets are transferred into our body or after touching something contaminated.

 There are easy ways that we can prevent getting sick — as well as manage the spread.
 These tips are simple, yet many of us continue to overlook them.

 And wash them often — especially after using the washroom, after sneezing or coughing, and before you eat.
-When using soap and water, make sure you wash for at least 20 seconds.
-You can also use an alcohol-based sanitizer with at least 60% alcohol.
+When using soap and water, scrub for at least 20 seconds.
+You can also use an alcohol-based sanitizer with at least 60 per cent alcohol.

-Use a disposable tissue or sneeze into your elbow to keep droplets off shared surfaces and your hands — as well as the people beside you!
+Use disposable tissue or sneeze into your elbow to keep droplets off shared surfaces, your hands, and the people beside you!

-If you are sick — and especially if you have a fever — try to stay away from school, work, or group settings as much as possible.
+If you’re sick — and especially if you have a fever — try to stay away from school, work, or group settings as much as possible.

-Use a disinfectant to wipe down items you touch frequently or touched while ill, like doorknobs and phones.
+Use a disinfectant to wipe down items you frequently touch, like doorknobs and phones.

 Both the virus itself and the flu shot change each year.
 Everyone over six months of age should get the flu shot every fall.
 This is your best defence against the flu!